-Located 10 miles northeast of Soldotna on the Kenai Peninsula, Sterling is a full-service community geared toward visitors preparing to venture into the surrounding wilderness of the Kenai National Wildlife Refuge.
+Located on the Kenai Peninsula, 10 miles northeast of Soldotna and 130 miles from Anchorage, Sterling is a full-service community geared toward visitors who are preparing to venture into the surrounding wilderness of the Kenai National Wildlife Refuge.

 Things to do

 Sterling serves as the base for anglers and canoers who arrive every summer to land trophy king salmon or paddle the wilderness waterways of the Kenai National Wildlife Refuge.
 A number of charter fishing guides operate in the Sterling area and often use drift boats to float clients down the Kenai River.
 Four species of salmon - king, sockeye, pink, and silver - spawn up the Kenai River at various times during the summer.

 Sterling is the gateway to the Swanson River and Swan Lake Canoe Routes, a chain of rivers, lakes, streams and portages in the northern lowlands of the Kenai National Wildlife Refuge.
 The trips are perfect for novice canoeists, as rough water is rarely a problem and portages do not exceed half a mile in length on the Swan Lake system or a mile in the Swanson River area.
 The Swanson River system links more than 40 lakes and 46 miles of river, and a one-way trip is 80 miles, beginning at Swan Lake Rd and ending at Cook Inlet in Captain Cook State Recreation Area.
 The easier and more popular Swan Lake Route connects 30 lakes with forks in the Moose River over 60 miles.